Brisket – 8/31/2025

 Seasoning: Unsure

 Description: Tender and almost fall off the bone, but were a little dried out and slightly overcooked.
-I think they add a little bit of bbq sauce to them during the smoking process, as they did have a creamy texture to the top, but they do have some seasoning on the outside and the hickory comes through nicely.
+I think they add a little bit of BBQ sauce to them during the smoking process, as they did have a creamy texture to the top, but they do have some seasoning on the outside, and the hickory comes through nicely.
 Similarly, unsure on if I would order again

 Pulled Pork